 Static charge is generated between materials through friction, pressure, or separation of two materials, one of which is usually non-conductive.
 This process is called the Triboelectric Effect [tribo means rubbing].
 The actual level of charge is measured in coulombs.
 Commonly, however, the electrostatic potential on an object is expressed as a voltage.

+In addition to the material composition, applied forces and separation rate, relative humidity is an important factor in the generation of static charges.
 When humidity is low, higher static charges are generated more easily.
 Static becomes more noticeable in the winter months, in dry climates, and in air-conditioned environments.
 Increasing humidity to 60% limits static build-up as surface moisture on materials makes a good conductor.
 Unfortunately, 60% relative humidity is extremely uncomfortable, can cause equipment problems, and introduce contaminants.

 EOS occurs when an electronic device is exposed to a strong static electric field generated by a static charge.
-Internal electronic components stressed beyond their designed tolerances may fail immediately or have reduced service lives.
+Internal electronic components stressed beyond their designed tolerances may fail immediately or have reduced service lives

 ESD occurs when two objects of different electrostatic potentials are brought close enough together to allow a charge transfer.
 ESD is the sudden discharge of this electrostatic potential from one body to another.
 If the discharge current exceeds designed tolerances, damage may cause immediate failure or result in reduced service life.